csci574-ml/csci574-ml/README.md

 The following assumes that you have a working VSCode DevContainer environment setup, and are able to use `git` tools to clone repositories and open up their folder in VSCode.

-This `class-resources` repository containes a `.devcontainer` with instructions on how to build a container that has all of the Python tools that you need to use these class materials.
+This `class-resources` repository contains a `.devcontainer` with instructions on how to build a container that has all of the Python tools that you need to use these class materials.
 If you haven't already, start by performing an http (read only) clone of this class repository.
 For example, from the command line you could